 NeMLA awards an annual prize for the best essay developed from a paper presented by contingent faculty, adjunct instructors, independent scholars, and two-year college faculty members at any of the convention’s sections.

-The submission deadline for the annual CAITY Caucus Essay Award is December 15.
+The submission deadline for the annual CAITY Caucus Essay Award has been extended to March 15.
 The competition is limited to papers presented by CAITY members at a session during the NeMLA convention earlier in the year.
-Contingent faculty, adjunct instructors, independent scholars, and two-year college faculty are invited to send 20-25 page versions of their essay to email@example.com with “NeMLA CAITY Essay Award Submission” in the subject.
+Contingent faculty, adjunct instructors, independent scholars, and two-year college faculty are invited to send 20-25 page versions of their essay to firstname.lastname@example.org with “NeMLA CAITY Essay Award Submission” in the subject.

 Submissions should be between 7,000 and 9,000 words, with a maximum of 10,000 words including notes and works cited.
 We cannot consider unrevised paper presentations.
 The author’s name, address, and academic affiliation should appear only on a separate cover sheet.